 - Hair extensions that are secured by metal clips must also be removed.

 - Makeup – As per the manufacturers guidance and RPE regulations, the wearing of makeup is not permitted due to the risk it poses to not only your face fit seal but the face mask material itself.

 The EDBA course takes place at:

 Accommodation is provided as part of the course at the Fire Service College.

 Accommodation for the preceding night is available but please note this is on a bed and breakfast basis.
 No evening meal is supplied on the preceding night.
-Delegates are report to reception on arrival for allocation of rooms and welcome pack.

 Please bring your own towel and toiletries.

 Breakfast, lunch and dinner are provided during the course.